Elena Rybakina

 She turned Pro in 2016

-Personal life: Elena Rybakina has one sister Anna, and apparently no husband or boyfriend
+Personal life: Elena Rybakina has one sister Anna, and apparently no husband or boyfriend.

-Elena Rybakina competing at the US Open
+Elena Rybakina at the Madrid Open 2024

 Rybakina was born in Moscow, Russia on June 17, 1999.
 She represented Russia until 2018, but then started representing Kazakhstan when she entered the top 200 in the world rankings.